Orpius/SDK/docs/UserGuide/index.md

 This dual triggering mechanism allows powerful, composable workflows.
-For example, an agent performing an analysis task might detect an anomaly and then use the **EventTrigger tool** to raise an internal event, causing another agent to send alerts or collect data.
+For example, an agent performing an analysis task might detect an anomaly and then use the *EventTrigger* tool to raise an internal event, causing another agent to send alerts or collect data.

-You can also instruct an agent to trigger **external events** by using the **full HTTP endpoint**, allowing cross-space, cross-organisation, or even cross-Orpius-system communication.
+You can also instruct an agent to trigger external events by using the full HTTP endpoint, allowing cross-space, cross-organisation, or even cross-Orpius-system communication.

 Built-in agents as well as your custom agents can trigger events.
 You can instruct Orpius, in a chat, to trigger an event by name.